 "Palestine was included in the areas as to which Great Britain pledged itself that they should be Arab and independent in the future."

-In May 1916 the governments of the United Kingdom, France and Russia agreed the Sykes-Picot Agreement, which defined their proposed spheres of influence and control in Western Asia should the Triple Entente succeed in defeating the Ottoman Empire during World War 1.
+In May 1916 the governments of the United Kingdom, France, and Russia agreed to the Sykes-Picot Agreement, which defined their proposed spheres of influence and control in Western Asia should the Triple Entente succeed in defeating the Ottoman Empire during World War 1.

 The agreement effectively divided the Arab provinces of the Ottoman Empire outside the Arabian peninsula into areas of future British and French control or influence.